iv-org/invidious/README.md

 ```

 ## Update Invidious

-You can find information about how to update in the wiki: [Updating](https://github.com/omarroth/invidious/wiki/Updating).
+You can see how to update Invidious [here](https://github.com/omarroth/invidious/wiki/Updating).

 ## Usage: